How to Apply

 - UC San Diego Application fee** ($120 for U.S. Citizens and $140 for International Applicants)

 **Application fee waivers: Only United States citizens and permanent residents are eligible to apply for an application fee waiver and the UC San Diego Graduate Division fee waiver website will detail specific qualification criteria.
 Please note, all fee waiver requests must be submitted through the application system at least one week prior to the application deadline.
 Your application must be fully submitted for your fee waiver to be processed.

 We encourage all prospective students to identify and contact faculty who are conducting research in their field of study.
 To browse Scripps faculty and researchers, please visit our research website.

 It is also important to review the fellowships offered by UCSD's Graduate Division.

-The GRE and TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.
+The TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.

 Report GRE scores to: